heptarch/heptarch.github.io/drafts/rbl2.md

 I'll lead in with a little elevator pitch.
 We have a bunch of hard, important, and unsolved problems.
-Many remain unsolved not so much because they are hard, but because they are too applied to interest an academic, and too far from turning a buck to interest a business.<label for="sn-1"
+Many remain unsolved not so much because they are hard, but because they are too applied to interest a professor, and too far from turning a buck to interest a business.<label for="sn-1"
        class="margin-toggle sidenote-number">
 </label>